byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 The active ingredient in kefir helps break lactose down into lactic acid, reducing overall content and making it easier to digest.
 Kefir has a larger range of bacterial strains and nutrients, some only specific to kefir, that help remove almost all of the lactose in the dairy, improving lactose digestion and tolerance.

-*As a disclaimer; although many people do very well with milk kefir, a small percent of people may have issues with kefir milk.*

 #### *Kefir Nutrition Facts*

-Because kefir is a home ferment it does not have a standardized nutrition content.
+Like all other home ferments kefir milk does not have a standardized nutrition content.

+*The quality of the milk used in the process, preparation method and the presenting microorganisms in the kefir grains determine the quantity and the type of vitamin and mineral compositions.*

 **- Vitamins:** carotene, vitamins A, K, B 1, ­B 2, ­B 5, B 6, C, B 12 and folic acid.

 **- Minerals:** Mg, Ca, P, Zn, Cu, Mn, Fe, Co and Mo.

-*The quality of the milk used in the process, preparation method and the presenting microorganisms in the kefir grains determine the quantity and the type of vitamin and mineral compositions.*

-Even with the range in values, kefir produces superior nutrition.
-Homemade kefir easily outranks any store-bought variety.**

-Kefir is the highest pro-biotic functional foods on the planet with several important pro-biotic microbial strains.
+**A pro-biotic functional food medicine with several important pro-biotic microbial strains.**

 ***Rich in amino acids-*** ammonia, serine, lysine, alanine, threonine, tryptophan, valine, lysine, methionine, phenylalanine and isoleucine.
 Which play a major role in the central nervous system.